mcmire/coconut/README.md

 # Coconut

 Coconut is a little wiki app written in Sinatra.
-It aims to be:

-* easy to configure
-* easy to install
-* easy to extend

-It's not quite complete but if you want to try it out, just do this:
+It aims to be easy to install (just unpack and go; no need to set up a database), easy to configure (global variables? really?? what century is this?!?), and easy to extend (no need to monkeypatch my code and potentially clash with other extensions).

+While it's not quite complete, it's perfectly usable.
+Try it out:

+    sudo gem install sinatra
     git clone git://github.com/mcmire/coconut.git
     cd coconut
     # copy config.yml.example to config.yml and modify to suit your needs
-    ruby coconut.rb -p 3000
+    ruby coconut.rb -p 3000 -e production

-And then go to http://localhost:3000!
+Then, just hit up http://localhost:3000.
+(Isn't Sinatra great?)